5 to go: Products

 5 to go offers a range of coffee-based beverages, including espresso, cappuccino, and latte, as well as a variety of teas, fresh juices, and smoothies.
 The menu also includes pastries, sandwiches, and other snacks.

 Awards and recognition

 The chain has received several awards and recognitions for its innovative business model and rapid growth.
 In 2018, 5 to go won the "Best Romanian Brand" award at the Forbes Brands for the Future Gala.
-Additionally, Radu Savopol, co-founder of 5 to go, received the Outstanding Contribution to the European Coffee Industry award at the 2023 European Coffee Awards gala in Barcelona.
+Radu Savopol, co-founder of 5 to go, received the Outstanding Contribution to the European Coffee Industry award at the 2023 European Coffee Awards gala in Barcelona.